streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 Tables in Notesnook provide all the basic to advanced functionality.
 On the left side are the `Row properties` and `Insert a new row` buttons while on top of the table are `Table properties` and `Insert a new column` buttons.

-The first row of a table is always a header however you can always delete this row.
+The first row of a newly created table is always a header.
+You can always delete this row if you do not like the header row formatting.

 ## Insert a table